Goddiegold/sippy-task-manager/README.md

 ```

 ### 2️⃣ Create a `.env` File
-Ensure you have the `.env` file in the root directory, check slack message.
+Ensure you have the `.env` file in the root directory, check submission mail.

 ### 3️⃣ Install Dependencies